raner/projo/User Guide.md

     }
 }
 ```
-Each attribute requires its own getter and setter method that follow a very simply pattern.
+Each attribute requires its own getter and setter method that follow a very simple pattern.
 If there are a lot of
 attributes you might have to write a lot of similar code, which is not only tedious and boring, but (like all
 activities performed by humans) also very error-prone.
 Did you notice the subtle bug in the `setLastName` method
 in the code above?

-### Writing Boilerplate Code by Hand
+#### Writing Boilerplate Code by Hand

 Boilerplate code can always be written by hand, and if your project only contains a small amount of it, this may
 be a simple and pragmatic solution.
 After all, this is how boilerplate code has been handled for decades.
 As you have seen above, this approach is susceptible to errors introduced by repeated copy-and-paste, but if your
 project has decent test coverage you can easily make sure that all boilerplate code works as designed.
 However,
 this approach tends to break down if you use design methodologies like [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)
-that tend to require a lot of boilerplate code.
+that tend to produce a lot of boilerplate code in languages like Java.

-### Having Your IDE Generate the Boilerplate Code for You
+#### Having Your IDE Generate the Boilerplate Code for You

 The next step up in the handling of boilerplate code is to have your IDE do some of the heavy lifting.
 Most IDEs
 nowadays have support to generate getters/setters, equals/hash code, delegate methods and variety of other types